History > Soviet Rule 1918 - 1941

 Soviet Rule 1918 - 1941

-In 1919, the pastors in the German colonies were labelled counterrevolutionary propagandists and many were sent to Gulags in Siberia.
-Norka pastor, Friedrich Alexander Wacker, was an exception as he continued to serve his parish until he was exiled in 1930.
+In 1919, the pastors in the German colonies were labeled counterrevolutionary propagandists, and many were sent to Gulags in Siberia.
+Norka pastor Friedrich Alexander Wacker was an exception, as he continued serving his parish until he was exiled in the 1930s.

-In 1919, the pastors in the German colonies were labelled counterrevolutionary propagandists and many were sent to Gulags in Siberia.
-Norka pastor, Friedrich Alexander Wacker, was an exception as he continued to serve his parish until he was exiled in 1930.
+In 1919, the pastors in the German colonies were labeled counterrevolutionary propagandists, and many were sent to Gulags in Siberia.
+Norka pastor Friedrich Alexander Wacker was an exception, as he continued serving his parish until he was exiled in the 1930s.

-On December 19, 1923, the Volga German Labor Commune was reorganized into Volga German Autonomous Soviet Socialist Republic (Volga German ASSR) with its administrative center located in the town of Pokrovsk (from 1931 known as Engels).
+On December 19, 1923, the Volga German Labor Commune was reorganized into the Volga German Autonomous Soviet Socialist Republic (Volga German ASSR), with its administrative center located in the town of Pokrovsk (from 1931 known as Engels).

-The new autonomous republic was formally declared on January 6, 1924 at a meeting of the First Congress of the Volga German ASSR.
-At this five day meeting in Engels its first government (the People's Commissars or Central Committee) was elected.
+The new autonomous republic was formally declared on January 6, 1924, at the First Congress of the Volga German ASSR meeting.
+At this five-day meeting in Engels, its first government (the People's Commissars or Central Committee) was elected.
 The new Volga German ASSR was unique in being the only ASSR established in the USSR for a diaspora group as opposed to a nationality indigenous to the territory of the USSR.

-The Volga German ASSR occupied the territory of 28,200 square kilometers in the lower part of Volga region, which bordered on Saratov, Stalingrad (today Volgograd) provinces and the Kazakh SSR.
-The 1939 census numbered its population at 605,500 people, where Germans made up about 60 percent of the population.
+The Volga German ASSR occupied the territory of 28,200 square kilometers in the lower part of the Volga region, which bordered Saratov, Stalingrad (today Volgograd) provinces, and the Kazakh SSR.
+The 1939 census numbered its population at 605,500 people, with Germans making up about 60 percent of the population.

-The Volga German ASSR occupied the territory of 28,200 square kilometers in the lower part of Volga region, which bordered on Saratov, Stalingrad (today Volgograd) provinces and the Kazakh SSR.
-The 1939 census numbered its population at 605,500 people, where Germans made up about 60 percent of the population.
+The Volga German ASSR occupied the territory of 28,200 square kilometers in the lower part of the Volga region, which bordered Saratov, Stalingrad (today Volgograd) provinces, and the Kazakh SSR.
+The 1939 census numbered its population at 605,500 people, with Germans making up about 60 percent of the population.

 The new ASSR was divided into fourteen administrative cantons (districts).
 Norka was part of Canton Balzer.